silentorb/design-and-development/articles/beneath-blockchain.md

 * Trust can be more liquified than current blockchain technologies allow
   * Blockchain trust management would be more advanced at this point except so many blockchain developers are focused on eradicating trust instead of working with it
 * Incomplete liquidity of trust is one of the primary causes of current blockchain scaling problems
+* Blockchains need better protocols for managing trust before they can truly scale

 ## Scaling